Management changes for Black Jewfish

 - a requirement for black jewfish to be landed whole by all sectors to prevent processing of the fish at sea to remove the valuable swim bladders

 - once the TACC has been reached, Black jewfish will become a no-take species for both commercial and recreational fishers for the remainder of the quota season

 - check the status of the black jewfish TACC before departing on a commercial fishing trip

 - report catch by logbooks and AIVR as outlined in the requirement to enable the TACC to be monitored, including a minimum 1 hour’s prior report and a Weights Notice immediately when the jewfish is first removed from the boat.

-To assist fishers to comply with these new fishing rules species identification and rule guides has been developed for commercial (PDF, 262.7KB) and recreational (PDF, 263.5KB) black jewfish fishers.
-A quick reporting guide for commercial fishers is also available.
+To assist fishers to comply with these new fishing rules species identification and rule guides have been developed for commercial (PDF, 262.7KB) and recreational (PDF, 263.5KB) black jewfish fishers.
+A reporting quick guide for commercial fishers is also available.